How search works in an indexer cluster

 Search locally in a multisite cluster

 In a multisite cluster, you typically put search heads on each site.
 This allows you to take advantage of search affinity.
-In search affinity, searches normally run across only peers on the same site as the requesting search head.
+In search affinity, searches normally return results only from peers on the same site as the requesting search head.

-Search affinity is always enabled with multisite clusters.
+Search affinity is enabled by default for search heads on multisite clusters.
 However, you must perform a few steps to take advantage of it.
 Specifically, you must ensure that both the searchable data and the search heads are available locally.
 For information on how to set up search affinity, see "Implement search affinity in a multisite indexer cluster".

 Once a site has been configured for search affinity, the actual search process works the same as for single-site clusters.
 The search head distributes the current generation ID, along with the search and knowledge bundle, to all peers across the entire cluster.
 The local peers, however, are the only ones to respond, if the cluster is in a valid state.
 They search their primary buckets and return results to the search head, using the generation ID to determine which of their bucket copies are primary.